astropy/photutils/docs/photutils/psf.rst

 ==============

 .. warning::
-    The psf photometry API is currently *experimental* and may change in the future.
-For example, the functions currently accept `~numpy.ndarray` objects for the parameters ``data``.
-They may be changed to accept `astropy.nddata` objects.
+    The PSF photometry API is currently *experimental* and may change in the future.
+For example, the functions currently accept `~numpy.ndarray` objects for the ``data`` parameters, but they may be changed to accept `astropy.nddata` objects.

 Reference/API